 Group

-2021
+2022 2021

 RM'000 RM'000

 Unutilised tax losses

 - expires by 31 December 2030 1,425 1,425

+- expires by 31 December 2031 2,486 2,486

-- expires by 31 December 2031 2,453 -
+- expires by 31 December 2032 2,230 -

-Unabsorbed capital allowances 34 9
+Unabsorbed capital allowances 169 93

-3,912 1,434
+Other deductible temporary differences (80) (50)

+6,230 3,954

 Deferred tax assets have not been recognised in respect of unutilised tax losses and unabsorbed capital allowances as they may not be used to offset taxable profits elsewhere in the Group, they have arisen in subsidiaries that have been lossmaking for some time, and there are no other tax planning opportunities or other evidence of recoverability in the near future.
-The amount and availability of these items to be carried forward up to the periods as disclosed above are subject to the agreement of the local tax authority.
+The amount and availability of these items to be carried forward up to the periods as disclosed above are subject to the agreement of the tax authority.